Love, Oliver, Grier lead AP Preseason All-America team

 Tight end — Kaden Smith, junior, Stanford.

-Receivers — K’Neal Harry, junior, Arizona State; Anthony Johnson, senior, Buffalo.
+Receivers — N’Keal Harry, junior, Arizona State; Anthony Johnson, senior, Buffalo.

 All-purpose player — Deebo Samuel. senior, South Carolina.